lpsinger/userguide/analysis/superevents.rst

 When multiple online searches report events at the same time, the preferred event is decided by applying the following rules, in order:

+1. A *publishable* event, meeting the public alert threshold, is given preference over one that does not meet the criteria.
-1. An event from modeled :term:`CBC` searches are preferred over an event from unmodeled Burst searches (see :doc:`Searches </analysis/searches>` for details on search pipelines).
+2. An event from modeled :term:`CBC` searches is preferred over an event from unmodeled Burst searches (see :doc:`Searches </analysis/searches>` for details on search pipelines).
-2. In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events.
+3. In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events.
-3. In the case of multiple CBC events with the same number of participating interferometers, the event with the highest :term:`SNR` is preferred.
+4. In the case of multiple CBC events with the same number of participating interferometers, the event with the highest :term:`SNR` is preferred.
 In the case of multiple Burst events, the event with the lowest :term:`FAR` is preferred.